-Learn Where Wind Comes From
+Learn Where Wind Comes From Activity

 If your child is curious about how weather works, this experiment is a great place to start.
 This easy-to-create demonstration shows exactly how upward movement of warm air creates wind.